Offa's Dyke Path

 Finish 01/07/2009 Prestatyn

-I'd walked the southern section of this path during the island limits challenge, and was keen to complete the trail.
+I'd walked the southern section of Offa's Dyke Path during the island limits challenge, and was keen to complete the trail.
 I could have picked up where I had left it back in 2004, but I had the time to walk the whole length, and there was no reason not to.
-An opportunity to meet up with a mate I hadn't seen for years from our University days presented itself along the way at Llangollen, and after a couple of nights stopover, catching up from where we'd left off, I continued for the final two days of the walk.
+With knowledge of the route, I rested at campsites for all but one night, a wild camp, the location of which has been lost in time.
+An opportunity to meet up with a mate I hadn't seen for years from our University days presented itself along the way at Llangollen, and after a couple of nights stopover, I continued for the final two days of the walk.

 On the morning of the final day, I set off from the campsite at about the same time as a couple heading along the trail in the same direction.
 After a brief chat I continued northwards ahead of them.
 Within a couple of miles, I reached the plateau of Cefn Du, and spotted a gentleman, negotiating a stile about 50m ahead.
 As we crossed paths, I said hello and commented on a beautiful morning.
 The manner of his response was a little out of the ordinary and made me a little wary.
 It was sufficiently odd for me to glance back after a few more strides.